The Thing you Keep Getting Wrong when it Comes to White at Home

 You see, neutral actually means “of or denoting a pale grey, cream, or beige colour”.
 That’s how the online dictionary defines it anyway.
 So let’s abandon white and discover a gorg neutral interior design scheme using a slew of other colours on the spectrum.

 Styling in this post by Bree Leech.
-Photography by Mike Baker.
+Photography by Lisa Cohen.

 A Neutral Interior Design Scheme that Evokes Calm